 It’s filled with a multi-density injection-molded foam with a thin layer of gel on top.
 This combination gives you just the right amount of softness and sturdiness.

 Moreover, this saddle has an airflow channel and it’s covered with a weather-resistant cover that repels water.
 Get it if you love endurance rides but hate saddle sores.

-Attaching a sofa to your chair is far from practical, even though a lot of riders would happily do it if they could.
-Instead, you can simply get the SGODDE comfort bike seat for the most enjoyable riding experience.
+Attaching a sofa to your bike is far from practical, even though a lot of riders would happily do it if they could.
+Instead, you can simply get the Selle Royal Ellipse bike seat for the most enjoyable riding experience.

 This saddle is filled with a thick layer of memory foam that will support your sit bones and provide softness against your skin.

 On top of that, it features dual shock-absorbing rubber balls that act like air suspensions.
 They’re even more comfortable than traditional springs.

 Don’t hesitate to get it if you want to take your comfort bicycle experience to the next level.

 Not sure how to choose a saddle?
 See our guide to navigating between different types and shapes to find the perfect one for your body.